mihailgaberov/mihail-gaberov.eu/src/pages/optimizing-javascript-apps-loops/index.md

 ### Notes
 >_You should never use "for-in" to iterate over members of an array._

 Each iteration through this loop causes a property lookup either on the instance or on the prototype, which makes the ```for-in``` loop much slower than the other loops.
-For the same number of iterations, it could be seven time slower than the rest.
+For the same number of iterations, it could be seven times slower than the rest.

 ## Conclusion
 👍 The for, while, and do-while loops all have similar performance characteristics, and so no one loop type is significantly faster or slower than the others.